Alternative Names: None

 Type of Dive: A scenic shore dive good for snorkelling as well

 Distance from Plymouth: 80 Miles 1 Hr 50 Mins Google

-Parking directions: Parking is limited so get here early.
+Parking directions: Parking is limited to about 20 cars so get here early.

 Lat & Long: N50.100329 W-5.417408 Postcode TR20 9BB Google